CrumrineCoder/bardicinspirationnext/README.md

 * Errors = vicious mockery.
 Health bar on the screen, does 1d8 damage each time?
 * Make all tags be lowercase in db -> how do you check if a tag is unique despite capitalization differences
 * Delete tag
+* Handle tag does not exist in searchTag